dhemery/DHE-Modules/modules/fuzzy-logic-h.md

 - **Alternate Fuzzy Logic.**
   For fuzzy logic based on Lofti Zadeh's more standard definitions of the same operators, try **[_Fuzzy Logic Z_]({{ 'modules/fuzzy-logic-z/'  | relative_url }} ).**

+## Warnings

+**_Fuzzy Logic H_ can produce _VERY_ large output voltages
+if given input voltages above 10V or below 0V.**

+- _Fuzzy Logic H_
+  is well-defined and well-behaved for input signals between 0V and 10V.
+- Input signals above 10V or below 0V
+  can produce large output signals.
+- Input signal even _moderately_ above 10V or below 0V
+  can produce ***VERY*** large output signals.
+- Feeding _Fuzzy Logic H_'s outputs
+  back into its inputs
+  can produce ***VERY*** large output signals if the inputs are only _slightly_ above 10V or below 0V.

+**Using _Fuzzy Logic H_ with audio signals.**
+Audio signals fall outside of _Fuzzy Logic H_'s "well-behaved" input range.
+If you want send audio signals to _Fuzzy Logic H_'s inputs,
+consider:
+- Before sending an audio signal to _Fuzzy Logic H_, offset it by +5V to translate it into the range \[0V, 10V\].
+- Note that some audio signals peak above 5V or below -5V.
+  You may need to attenuate such signals or otherwise adjust them before sending them into _Fuzzy Logic H_.
+- Offset each _Fuzzy Logic H_ output signal by -5V
+  to translate it into audio range.